Overview of PhD Program

 Students must discuss their plan for fulfilling the research hours requirement with their academic adviser and have the plan approved by their academic adviser prior to engaging in the research tasks.
 Students are expected to engage in at least two different research tasks, which may be related to a single study or two separate studies.
 These tasks should reflect different elements of the research design as outlined above.
 The student must identify a primary mentor to work with for each of the tasks, and this mentor must agree to serve in this capacity by signing the research hours form in advance.
 Up to 50% of the required hours can be accomplished through off-campus work, as long as the work has been approved by the student’s academic adviser.
 A student’s academic adviser can serve as a primary mentor for one but not both of the research tasks.
 A minimum of 300 hours for total work on research tasks is required, with at least 100 hours on each task.

 The research hours should be completed between matriculation and the Departmental preliminary oral exam.
-Completion of this requirement will be monitored by the Department through submission of the Research Hours Form to the HBS Academic Office.
-Please contact the Academic Office for the form.
+Completion of this requirement will be monitored by the Department through submission of the Research Hours Form to the HBS Doctoral Program Coordinator.

 Departmental Preliminary Oral Examination